 Since the pandemic closures in 2020, many things have changed at the Most Magical Place on Earth.
 When the parks first reopened, many things came back with them.
 And over the past several months we’ve seen a number of things reopen — from hotels to restaurants and shows.
 But not everything is back in Disney World.
 Several restaurants, shows, entertainment offerings, and more are still closed or otherwise unavailable.

-Places like the Hoop-Dee-Doo Musical Revue at Disney’s Fort Wilderness Resort and Campgrounds and Victoria & Albert’s at Disney’s Grand Floridian Resort & Spa have yet to welcome guests again.
-The Minnie Van service and the Disney Dining Plan are still on pause, and other things have yet to return to the Resort.
+Places like the Akershus Royal Banquet Hall at EPCOT and 1900 Park Fare at Disney’s Grand Floridian Resort & Spa have yet to welcome guests again.
+The Disney Dining Plan is still on pause, and other things have yet to return to the Resort.

 Some things will be returning soon (more on that in a second) but for the items mentioned above, no set return date has been announced.
 So if you’re heading to Disney World during the next few months, you should NOT expect to experience these things.